We are all seduced by quick fixes.

 Many older children have never had emotional regulation modelled to them by their caregivers in ways that enable them to learn self regulation.
 They therefore also need the presence of a caregiver to assist them with the management of their feelings.

-Children under three years may not have the developmental capacity to keep in mind the connection between their behavior and the response of the caregiver, especially if there is any time delay.
+Children under three years may not have the developmental capacity to keep in mind the connection between their behaviour and the response of the caregiver, especially if there is any time delay.

 When they do happen, the parent can show that strong feelings can be understood and managed.
-Sometimes therapy may be needed for persistent ‘out of control’ behavior.
+Sometimes therapy may be needed for persistent ‘out of control’ behaviour.